howuski/katacoda-scenarios/docker101-springboot/step3.md

-Before jumping into Docker, let us first build and package the application locally and test if the application works.
+Before jumping into Docker, let us first build and package the application locally and test the application.

-Run this command to build the SpringBoot application and package the application binaries as `jar` and `war` archive files.
+To build the SpringBoot application and package the application a binary as `jar` and `war` archive files run the following command:

 `cd docker-springboot-hello-world && gradle clean build`{{execute}}